-9-18.4 x I/O Read Mode (4READ)
+9-18.
+4 x I/O Read Mode (4READ)

 The 4READ instruction enables quad throughput of the Serial NOR Flash in read mode.
 A Quad Enable (QE) bit of status Register must be set to "1" before sending the 4READ instruction.
 The address is latched on rising edge of SCLK, and data of every four bits (interleave on 4 I/O pins) shift out on the falling edge of SCLK at a maximum frequency fQ.
 The first address byte can be at any location.
 The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single 4READ instruction.
-The address has been reached.
+The address counter rolls over to 0 when the highest address has been reached.
 Once writing 4READ instruction, the following address/dummy/data out will perform as 4-bit instead of previous 1-bit.

 The default read mode is 3-byte address, to access higher address (4-byte address) which requires to enter the 4-byte address read mode or to define EAR bit.
-To enter the 4-byte mode, please refer to the "9-11.
+To enter the 4-byte mode, please refer to "9-11.
 Enter 4-byte mode (EN4B)" section.

-4 x I/O Read on SPI Mode (4READ) The sequence of issuing 4READ instruction is: CS# goes low \rightarrow send 4READ instruction \rightarrow 3-byte or 4-byte address interleave on SIO3, SIO2, SIO1 & SIO0 \rightarrow 6 dummy cycles (Default) \rightarrow data out interleave on SIO3, SIO2, SIO1 & SIO0 \rightarrow to end 4READ operation, drive CS# high at any time during data out.
+4 x I/O Read on SPI Mode (4READ) The sequence of issuing 4READ instruction is: CS# goes low→ send 4READ instruction→ 3-byte or 4-byte address interleave on SIO3, SIO2, SIO1 & SIO0→ 6 dummy cycles (Default) →data out interleave on SIO3, SIO2, SIO1 & SIO0→ to end 4READ operation can use CS# to high at any time during data out.

 4 x I/O Read on QPI Mode (4READ) The 4READ instruction also support on QPI command mode.
-The sequence of issuing 4READ instruction QPI mode is: CS# goes low \rightarrow send 4READ instruction \rightarrow 3-byte or 4-byte address interleave on SIO3, SIO2, SIO1 & SIO0 \rightarrow 6 dummy cycles (Default) \rightarrow data out interleave on SIO3, SIO2, SIO1 & SIO0 \rightarrow to end 4READ operation, drive CS# high at any time during data out.
+The sequence of issuing 4READ instruction QPI mode is: CS# goes low→ send 4READ instruction→ 3-byte or 4-byte address interleave on SIO3, SIO2, SIO1 & SIO0→ 6 dummy cycles (Default) →data out interleave on SIO3, SIO2, SIO1 & SIO0→ to end 4READ operation can use CS# to high at any time during data out.